Graphical tools for selecting conditional instrumental sets: Linearly valid conditional instrumental sets

 Proposition \ref{prop:descX} implies that whenever we may use descendants of $X$ in the conditional instrumental set, we can also use covariate adjustment to estimate $\tau_{yx}$, that is, use the ordinary least squares estimator.
-As the latter is known to be a more efficient estimator than the two-stage least squares estimator \cite[e.g. Chapter 5.2.3 of][see also Section \ref{sec:asy formula app} of the Supplementary Material]{wooldridge2010econometric}, we disregard such cases and apply the latent projection to also marginalize out any remaining variables in $\de(X,\g)\setminus\{X,Y\}$.
-Finally, we also assume that $Y \in \de(X,\g)$ as otherwise $\tau_{yx}=0$ by default.
+As the latter is known to be a more efficient estimator than the two-stage least squares estimator \cite[e.g. Chapter 5.2.3 of][ Section \ref{sec:asy formula app} of the Supplementary Material]{wooldridge2010econometric}, we disregard such cases and apply the latent projection to also marginalize out any remaining variables in $\de(X,\g)\setminus\{X,Y\}$.
+We also assume that $Y \in \de(X,\g)$ as otherwise $\tau_{yx}=0$ by default.
 We summarize our assumptions in a remark at the end of this section.

-\begin{example}[Valid conditional instrumental sets, forbidden projection] We now characterize all valid conditional instrumental sets $(Z,W)$ relative to $(X,Y)$ in the graph $\g$ from Figure \ref{subfig:weird forb} using Theorem \ref{theorem:graphical valid CIS}.
+\begin{example}[Linearly valid conditional instrumental sets] We now characterize all linearly valid conditional instrumental sets $(Z,W)$ relative to $(X,Y)$ in the graph $\g$ from Figure \ref{subfig:weird forb} using Theorem \ref{theorem:graphical valid CIS}.
 First, $\cn{\g} = \{M,Y\}$ and $\f{\g} = \{X,M,Y\}$.
 By Condition (i), we therefore only need to consider sets $Z$ and $W$ that are subsets of $\{A,B,C,D\}$.

 We first consider potential instrumental sets $Z$.
 Since $C \not\perp_{\tilde{\g}} Y \mid W$ for all $W \subseteq \{A,B,D\}$, no $Z$ may contain $C$ or we have a violation of Condition (iii).
 This means we have seven candidates for $Z: A,B,D,\{A,B\},\{A,D\},\{B,D\}$ and $\{A,B,D\}$.
 We now consider the potential conditioning sets corresponding to each of these seven candidates.